 You already know the benefits of choosing a rental villa over a hotel for your family vacation: More space, more privacy, more local flavor, and—if your group is large enough to fill every room in the house—significant savings.
 What you might not know though, is just how much the property itself—its layout, location, amenities—will affect the group dynamic.
 So will decisions ranging from which activities you pre-plan to which type of car you rent to whether the fridge is already stocked when you arrive on a Sunday and the grocery stores are closed.
 As someone who has rented homes for multiple generations of my own family in locales from Tuscany to Jamaica, I am here to tell you that renting through an expert who will level with you about the pros and cons of the neighborhoods and homes at your destination is a priceless advantage.

-Mara Solomon of Homebase Abroad, my Trusted Travel Expert for Villa Vacations in Italy (read her Insider’s Guide to Italian Villa Vacations) does even more than that.
+Mara Solomon, my Trusted Travel Expert for large Italian villas (read her Insider’s Guide to Italian Villa Vacations) does even more than that.
 Part magician, part psychologist, she can predict potential conflicts within your group…and make them disappear via smart planning.
-Mara has compiled 11 tips for a successful villa vacation, and they’re a must-read as you start to plan your summer villa trip:
+Mara, who specializes in properties that have four or more bedrooms, has compiled 11 tips for a successful villa vacation, and they’re a must-read as you start to plan your summer villa trip:

 1. Manage everyone’s expectations.
 Travel might be the ultimate test of relationships (besides politics according to my mother).
 We all do it differently and spend time and money according to our own priorities.
 Manage everyone’s expectations for time together and time apart, for planned activities versus kicking back, very early on.
 Use Skype or a similar tool to bring the relevant decision-makers together, hash out the basic structure of the holiday and get everyone on the same playing field.
 A well-structured villa vacation ensures an elder is not over-taxed, a sporting parent gets the exercise they seek, and the kids are well engaged.